Joanne Lipman: Biography and career

 Lipman was raised in East Brunswick, New Jersey, the daughter of Diane H. and Burton E. Lipman.
 Her mother was a programmer analyst and her father was an author of business books and CEO of a cardiac pacemaker component manufacturing company.
 She graduated from East Brunswick High School and summa cum laude from Yale University with a B.A. degree in history.
 While a student at Yale, she worked as an intern for The Wall Street Journal, which she joined as a staff reporter upon graduating in 1983.
 In 1984 she reported that Alastair Reid, a staff writer for The New Yorker, had created composite characters and otherwise altered facts in his reporting.
-After covering the insurance and real estate beats, she created and wrote the Journal's daily Advertising column from 1989 through 1992.
+After covering the insurance and real estate beats, she created and wrote the Journals daily Advertising column from 1989 through 1992.
 She served as a Page One editor of the Journal from 1992 through 1996.

-In 1998, she created the Journal's popular Friday section, Weekend Journal.
+In 1998, she created the Journals popular Friday section, Weekend Journal.
 She served as its editor-in-chief through 2000, when she was named a Deputy Managing Editor of the newspaper, the first woman to hold that post.
 In 2002, she oversaw the creation of a new fourth section, Personal Journal.
 The New York Times described her role as the Journal's "innovator in chief."

 In 2005, Lipman moved to Conde Nast to create Conde Nast Portfolio and Portfolio.com, a business magazine and website that launched in April 2007.
 The magazine was widely praised for its coverage leading up to and about the 2008 financial crisis, including its 2008 cover story by Michael Lewis that was the basis for his bestselling book, and subsequent film, The Big Short.
-However, following the financial crisis, Portfolio's parent company Conde Nast suffered from declining ad revenue as advertisers pulled back on their spending, forcing it to shutter a number of its magazines, including Conde Nast Portfolio, which closed in May 2009 after 21 issues.
+However, following the 2008 financial crisis, Condé Nast suffered from declining advertising revenue leading it to close a number of its magazines, including Portfolio in May 2009 after 21 issues.
 The website, Portfolio.com, is now being run by a Conde Nast sister company, American City Business Journals.

 Lipman serves on the Yale University Council, the Yale Daily News board of directors, and the Breastcancer.org advisory board.
 She is a member of the Council on Foreign Relations.
 She has served as a judge for the Pulitzer Prize and National Magazine Awards, among others.